The-Universal-BRC-20-Extension/Simplicity/README.md

 ## Key Features

 - **High Performance:** Sub-20ms API response times for cached queries, optimized for real-time applications.
-- **Extensively Tested:** +80% test coverage with a comprehensive suite of unit, integration, and protocol-level tests.
+- **Extensively Tested:** 68% test coverage with 442 comprehensive tests across unit, integration, and functional test suites.
 - **Protocol-Complete:** Full implementation of the Universal BRC-20 standard and a growing list of OPIs.
 - **Modular OPI Framework:** A pluggable architecture that allows for the seamless addition of new operations like **OPI-1 (`swap`)** without disrupting core functionality.
 - **Dockerized:** One-command deployment with Docker Compose for ease of setup.